 We not only want to comply with legal guidelines, we want to actively ensure that our customers’ data is protected.
 To do so, we continue to enhance technical standards, and promote maximum transparency.

-For example, with our „SprachID“ service, we do not save our customer’s voice, but instead record a mathematical pattern that is calculated from characteristics in the voice.
-A person can therefore not be traced back through the voice pattern.
+For example, with our “VoiceID” (“SprachID”) service, we do not save a customer’s voice file.
+Instead, we save a mathematical pattern that is calculated from characteristics in the voice.
+The original voice – and the customer behind it – cannot be identified via such a pattern.

 Commendation for handling of customer data

 For the fourth time, in 2020 we were commended by the independent testing authority TÜV Informationstechnik (TÜViT) for our handling of customer data.
-TÜViT certified that our processing of data, as it relates to billing, for example, is done in a secure and careful manner.
+The relevant seal of quality is valid through mid-2022.
+TÜViT certified that our processing of data – as it relates to billing, for example – is careful and secure.

-Together with Deutsche Telekom and other experts, the German Federal Ministry for Economic Affairs and Energy has developed a standard for the certification of cloud services in accordance with the General Data Protection Regulation (GDPR): AUDITOR.
-GAIA X, a European cloud project for high-performance and secure data infrastructure, will apply the standard to its project.
-As part of a pilot, we will also certify our cloud solutions Open Telekom Cloud and vCloud services in accordance with AUDITOR.
-Even though our standard is exemplary, the responsible supervisory authorities have yet to approve a uniform data protection certification for cloud services.
-However, Deutsche Telekom views this as essential for a protected data infrastructure in Germany and Europe.
+Also, we are participating, along with additional experts, in the AUDITOR project of the Federal Ministry for Economic Affairs and Climate Action, which is aimed at developing a standard for cloud-services certification pursuant to the General Data Protection Regulation (GDPR) (“GDPR Compliant Cloud” – GCC).
+The new standard is to be applied in GAIA X, a European cloud project – of which we are a founding member – for high-performance and secure data infrastructure.
+Also, we are reviewing options for certifying our Open Telekom Cloud and vCloud services in accordance with the standard, subject to the standard’s approval by supervisory authorities.
+To date, the competent supervisory authorities have not yet approved a common data protection certification of cloud services.
+Deutsche Telekom views such approved certification as essential for a protected data infrastructure in Germany and Europe.

 Simple data privacy statements for everyone